-Unlike some health conditions that need to be resolved as soon as possible (such as a broken bone), most forms of low back pain actually don't need to be fixed.
-Low back pain usually just needs to be managed - through a combination of pain management, specific types of exercise, nutrition and postural changes that protect the spine.
+Unlike some health conditions that need to be resolved as soon as possible, such as a broken bone, some forms of low back pain actually don't need to be fixed.
+Low back pain usually just needs to be managed through a combination of pain management techniques.

-One of the most common forms of low back pain is called mechanical back pain, often associated with degenerative disc disease.
-Of course anything called degenerative disc disease does sound awful, but the symptoms of the disease are actually not degenerative.
+One of the most common forms of low back pain is called mechanical back pain, which is often associated with degenerative disc disease.
+Of course anything called degenerative disc disease does sound awful, but the symptoms of the disease do not necessarily always progress.

-While some people with this condition are unlucky enough to develop debilitating back pain, for most of us the back pain from degenerative disc disease is just a signal that we need to adopt a healthier lifestyle to keep the symptoms in check.
+While some people with degenerative disc disease are unlucky enough to develop debilitating back pain, for most of us, the back pain from degenerative disc disease is just a signal that we need to adopt a healthier lifestyle in order to keep the symptoms in check.

-The natural history of degenerative disc disease is a chronic low level of pain or discomfort with intermittent flare ups of pain.
+The natural progression of degenerative disc disease is a chronic low level of pain or discomfort with intermittent flare ups of pain.
 Managing this common type of back pain has two main objectives: